Understanding the Threat of Misinformation in K-12 Education

 Does this source have transparent ownership and funding?

-These are not questions for a single unit or a single class.
-They need to be practiced across subjects and grade levels, just as writing or mathematical reasoning is, because they do not stick without repetition and real-world application.
+These questions should not be reserved for a single unit or class.
+They need to be practiced across subjects and grade levels, just as writing or mathematical reasoning is.
+They do not stick without repetition and real-world application.
 Finland’s approach, for example, introduces media literacy from early childhood through adulthood (so-called “K-to-Gray”) as a continuous, system-wide effort.
 Countries that take this approach consistently rank among the most resilient to disinformation, with strong education systems, higher trust, and greater media freedom reinforcing those outcomes.

 Eileen Wang is not a propagandist in any recognizable sense.
 She is a local mother embedded in a community that trusted her, running a website that looked like neighborhood news for her Chinese-American community.
 Except that the content came from Beijing.
 Her neighbors had no particular reason to know the difference, and that was the entire point.

-Estonia decided, after 2007, that leaving its public unprepared for such an operation was a security failure, on a par with an undefended border.
-It responded with a curriculum, a framework, and a national commitment to building evaluation habits that don’t depend on any individual school or district prioritizing them.
+Estonia decided, after 2007, that leaving its public unprepared for such an operation was a security failure, akin to an undefended border.
+It responded with a curriculum, a framework, and a national commitment to building evaluation habits that don’t depend on individual schools or districts prioritizing them.

 The United States has made no equivalent decision, and the gap between those two choices is stark.
 It is the difference between a public that can look at “U.S. News Center” (Eileen Wang’s website) and ask the right questions, and one that can’t.

 The Arcadia case will be prosecuted, and Wang will likely plead guilty.
-But the infrastructure that made it work, like the low media literacy, the fragmented information environment, and the populations primed to distrust mainstream sources, remains exactly as it was.
-The next operation will find the same conditions still in place
+But the infrastructure that made it work—like low media literacy, a fragmented information environment, and populations primed to distrust mainstream sources—remains unchanged.
+The next operation will find the same conditions still in place.

 Part 2 will look at what inoculation actually looks like in practice, and where it has worked.
 Stay tuned!